-“Benefit from economies of scale”.
-The summary of Blended and Unblended costs can be compressed into this phrase.
-The costs’ concept was always difficult to comprehend but it is necessary to make informed decisions.
-So, here is the perfect explanation with suitable examples to give you more clarity on the costs.
+“Benefit from economies of scale” — perfectly summarizes Blended and Unblended costs.
+The costs’ concept has always been difficult to comprehend, but it is necessary to make informed decisions.
+So here is the perfect explanation with suitable examples to give you more clarity on these costs.

-Unblended rates are the rates which are visible in the AWS billing console.
-Unblended rates are just a fancy term for normal rates.
-Unless you’re dealing with consolidated billing or you are a linked account under a payer account or, you manage multiple accounts for your organization.
+Unblended rates are the rates that are visible in the AWS billing console.
+Unblended rates are just a fancy term for normal rates unless you’re dealing with consolidated billing, have an account linked under a payer account, or you manage multiple accounts for your organization.

 Consolidated Billing Explained

-3. Payer Accounts—An AWS account which receives a consolidated invoice for all services consumed by the linked accounts under it.
+3. Payer Accounts—An AWS account that receives a consolidated invoice for all services consumed by the accounts linked under it.

-If you’re a linked account, odds are that you’re part of a group of accounts.
+If you have a linked account, the odds are that you are part of a group of accounts.
 AWS treats all these accounts as a single account.
-This means that the consolidated invoice clubs the usage of all common services into a single line item.
+It means that the consolidated invoice clubs the usage of all common services into a single line item.
 This lets you take advantage of…

 AWS S3 has tiered pricing, which means that you pay less per TB of storage when you use more of it.

-If Bob and Susan are utilizing Data Transfer.
+Consider Bob and Susan are using Data Transfer.
 If AWS prices Data Transfer at:

 |First 10 TB Transferred||$0.17 per GB|